-Accumulation is a nice word – I wrote about it briefly back in 2009:
+“Accumulation” is an interesting word.
+I wrote about it briefly back in 2009:

 In accumulating stages, almost everything we encounter contains some potential and unpredictable possibilities, most of which are positive and are quite interesting to predict.
 Why are they interesting?
 Because things go up and down (and up and down and up and down), the middle parts between ups and downs are actually accumulating stages.

 Once we accept the fact that What goes up Must come down (and up and down), accumulating stages are rare moments when the orbit slows down and gives us a boarder perspective of the whole landscape.
-The progression of the next (up or down) circle will then happen so naturally that sometimes we don’t even realize it’s happening.
-The real challenge is – being able to (zoom in and zoom out frequently to) catch the rhythm.
+The progression of the next (up or down) circle will then happen so naturally that sometimes we don’t even realise it’s happening.
+The real challenge is – being able to zoom in and zoom out frequently in order to catch the rhythm of the game.

 Looking back, I can’t believe I wrote this passage when I was 19.
 However I know the reason: It was right after the 2008 financial crisis when I was forced to leave Law school in Australia.
 I spent 2008 & 2009 in great depression, I was shocked and was literally receiving psychological treatment while (still) needed to go to school and worked as a stockbroker everyday.
 I remember locking myself in the toilet of the company crying many times because it was too much, life was so hard.

 One day when I was crying, the boss knocked on the door of the toilet, asked me out and said something that changed everything: